Global AI-based Surgical Robots Market Trends, Forecast Report 2025-2037

 North America Market Statistics

-North America in AI-based surgical robots market is likely to hold more than 41.2% revenue share by 2037.
+North America industry is likely to hold largest revenue share of 41.2% by 2037.
 The market is expanding due to the increasing adoption of advanced medical technologies and an established cutting-edge healthcare infrastructure.
 Furthermore, the increased adoption of AI-powered surgical robots and minimally invasive surgical techniques will accelerate the region’s market growth.

 The regulatory framework in the U.S. supports the use of AI-based surgical technology.
 Regulatory agencies including the FDA offer streamlined procedures for approving medical products, such as AI-driven surgical robots, hastening their release onto the AI-based surgical robots market.
 For instance, in 2024, the FDA approved the MIRA Surgical System, the world's first tiny robotic-assisted surgery (miniRAS) equipment, for people undergoing colectomy procedures.